-Late in 1931, Helena Rubinstein announced to her American clients that she had “just returned from Paris to personally introduce her new hormone preparations for the regeneration of skin youth” and she extended an invitation to them to come to her New York salon where she would advise them on their use.
-Her Hormone Twin Youthifiers consisted of a day (Twin 1) and a night cream (Twin 2).
+Late in 1931, Helena Rubinstein announced to her American clients that she had “just returned from Paris to personally introduce her new hormone preparations for the regeneration of skin youth”.
+She extended an invitation to them to come to her New York salon where she would advise them on the use of her Hormone Twin Youthifiers, a day cream (Twin 1) and a night cream (Twin 2).

 Two unique, biological creams—the Hormone Twins supply in assimilable form, actual youth-hormones: stimulators and rebuilders of new, young skin cells.

 The most amazing results in recreated beauty are being achieved with these dual creams.
 For lines, wrinkles and weather-beaten, aging skins, the Hormone Twin Youthifiers give the most gratifying results, building up starved, undernourished tissues, correcting wrinkles, crowsfeet, sallowness, revitalizing the tissues.

 For younger skins—prematurely worn, suffering from the tension of nerve strain and fatigue the Hormone Twin Youthifiers prove a quick pick-me-up, overcoming minor flaws and keeping the skin vibrant with youth, exquisitely clear, always at the peak of its youthful perfection!

 Each cream may be used alone—the Day Cream as a quick rejuvenating treatment, the Night Cream or Feeder to be absorbed deep into the skin layers, stimulating the processes by which the skin renews its youth.

 Together, both creams work in undisturbed, united harmony—reviving the beauty of your skin, correcting every flaw, developing new and lasting loveliness.